A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 The DEEM algorithm is developed under TNMM to efficiently incorporate tensor correlation structure and variable selection for clustering and parameter estimation.
 Similar to classical EM algorithms, DEEM iteratively carries out an enhanced E-step and an enhanced M-step.
-In the enhanced E-step, we impose sparsity directly based on the optimal clustering rule as a flexible alternative to popular low-rank assumptions on tensor coefficients.
-The variable selection on tensor empowers the TNMM approach to high-dimensional tensor data analysis.
+In the enhanced E-step, we impose sparsity directly on the optimal clustering rule as a flexible alternative to popular low-rank assumptions on tensor coefficients.
+The variable selection empowers DEEM to high-dimensional tensor data analysis.
 In the enhanced M-step, we employ a new estimator for the tensor correlation structure, which facilitates both the computation and the theoretical studies.
-These modifications to standard EM algorithm are very intuitive and practically motivated.
-More importantly, we show that the clustering error of DEEM converges to the optimal clustering error at the minimax rate, and is also highly competitive in empirical studies.
+These modifications to the standard EM algorithm are very intuitive and practically motivated.
+More importantly, we show that the clustering error of DEEM converges to the optimal clustering error at the minimax optimal rate.
+DEEM is also highly competitive in empirical studies.

-To achieve variable selection and clustering simultaneously, we impose the sparsity assumption in our model and then introduce the DEEM penalized estimation.
+To achieve variable selection and clustering simultaneously, we impose the sparsity assumption on our model and then incorporate a penalized estimator in DEEM.
 Although penalized estimation is a common strategy in high-dimensional clustering, there are many different approaches.
-For example , \citet{Wang2008} penalized in cluster means; \citet{Guo2010, verzelen2017} penalized in cluster mean differences; \citet{Pan2007, Witten2010SKM, Law2004} achieved variable selection based on independent variables assumption; \citet{Hao2018} imposed sparsity in both cluster means and precision matrices; \citet{Cai2017CHIME} imposed sparsity on the discriminant vector.
-Our approach is similar to \citet{Cai2017CHIME} so that the sparsity assumption is directly imposed on the discriminant tensor coefficients -- essentially a re-parameterization of the mean and covariance to form sufficient statistics in clustering.
-As a result of this parameterization, the correlations among variables are incorporated in variable selection while the parameter of interest has the same dimensionality as the cluster mean difference.
-As a result of the carefully designed estimation procedure to honor the sparsity and the correlation structure, the clustering error of DEEM converges at the minimax optimal rate to the lowest possible clustering error.
+For example , \citet{Wang2008} penalize cluster means; \citet{Guo2010, verzelen2017} penalize cluster mean differences; \citet{Pan2007, Witten2010SKM, Law2004} achieve variable selection by assuming independence among variables; \citet{Hao2018} impose sparsity on both cluster means and precision matrices; \citet{Cai2017CHIME} impose sparsity on the discriminant vector.
+Our approach is similar to \citet{Cai2017CHIME} in that our sparsity assumption is directly imposed on the discriminant tensor coefficients -- essentially a re-parameterization of the means and covariance matrices to form sufficient statistics in clustering.
+As a result of this parameterization, the correlations among variables are utilized in variable selection, while the parameter of interest has the same dimensionality as the cluster mean difference.